ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 some testnet ETH for OP Goerli.

 ### Bridging testnet tokens to/from Ethereum L1

 Need another option?
-Alternatively you can get L1 Goerli ETH from an Ethereum testnet faucets and use the [Optimism Bridge interface](https://app.optimism.io/bridge) to bridge the testnet ETH to OP Goerli.
+Alternatively you can get L1 Goerli ETH from an Ethereum testnet faucets and use the [Optimism Bridge interface](https://app.optimism.io/bridge) to bridge the testnet ETH to/from OP Goerli.

 ## Mainnet Faucets